 Duo with Seth Asarnow on piano, Berkeley City Club

-Buenos Aires Milongas with Trio Garufa (tango dance clubs):
+Buenos Aires tour with Trio Garufa (tango dance clubs):

 Salón Canning, La Viruta, Confitería Ideal, Villa Malcolm, La Catedral, Bien Pulenta